ZZ-Cat/CRSFforArduino/README.md

 1. Build your sketch ► `pio run` in your CLI or `ctrl+alt+b` on your keyboard.
 2. Flash your sketch ► `pio run -t upload` in your CLI or `ctrl+alt+u` on your keyboard.

-The above steps will default to the Adafruit Metro M4 development board.
+The above steps will default to the Adafruit Metro M0 development board.
+To build & flash your sketch to a different development board, use `pio run -e <board name>` to build your sketch & `pio run -e <board name> -t upload` to flash your sketch to your development board.
+For example, if you are using an Adafruit Metro M4 Express, you would use `pio run -e adafruit_metro_m4` to build your sketch & `pio run -e adafruit_metro_m4 -t upload` to flash your sketch to your Metro M4 Express.

 ### Flashing - Arduino IDE